fredeerock/diamonds/README.md

 - Corpus is stored as corpus.csv in **data** folder.
 Must have at least a "content" column.
 Other columns can include data such as title, author, views, and keywords.
 - Score is stored as score.md in **data** folder.
 - Each word in the score is correlated to a corpus item.
 This can be done by simply by looking for an item with the most occurances of the tapped word.

+## Ideas
+- Maybe use redis to store content